Pigs Do Fly

 Here comes summer!
 Who is ready?!

 First, choose a container that suits the personality of the person who will be using the kit.
-It might be a traditional basket, a large canvass bag, or even a small backpack.
+It might be a traditional basket, since there are pie baskets made by hand to carry around pie and other foods, a large canvass bag, or even a small backpack.

 Next, use the list below as a guideline for what to keep in your kit.
 Maybe you won’t need all of the items, but these are good essentials to have on hand so you’ll always be prepared for spur of the moment picnics.